-- 1. The Building Inspector initially reviews the applicant's concept(s). - If the submission is a tear-down and a rebuild, involves significant exterior renovation, or new construction, the applicant's plan(s) are subject to sketch plan review by the Planning Commission.
-(PC) - Following comments and suggestions made by the PC at sketch plan review, the applicant shall contact others for their review, requirements, and advice, including possibly: - State Fire marshal - DNREC - Sussex County Soil Conservation District - Solid Waste - Water and Sewer agencies - DELDOT - 4.
-Plans shall be updated in compliance with all these considered and a final review by the PC conducted. - 5.
-When and if the applicant's plan(s) are approved by the PC, the Building Inspector may accept final building construction documents for building permit review, and issues a building permit when all building plans and review conditions (PC and otherwise) are met. - 6.
+- The Building Inspector initially reviews the applicant's concept(s). - 2.
+If the submission is a tear-down and a rebuild, involves significant exterior renovation, or new construction, the applicant's plan(s) are subject to sketch plan review by the Planning Commission.
+(PC) - 3.
+Following comments and suggestions made by the PC at sketch plan review, the applicant shall contact others for their review, requirements, and advice, including possibly: - State Fire marshal - DNREC - Sussex County Soil Conservation District - Sussex County Soil Health Dept (if applicable) - Solid Waste - Water and Sewer agencies - DELDOT - Plans shall be updated in compliance with all these considered and a final review by the PC conducted. - 5.
+When and if the applicant's plan(s) are approved by the PC and Fire Marshal, the Building Inspector may accept final building construction documents for building permit review.
+A building permit will be issued when all building plans and review conditions (PC and otherwise) are met.
+Please note, a Sussex County Building Permit may also be required. - 6.
 The Building Inspector monitors the progress of the construction to insure compliance with the building and zoning code requirements. - 7.
 A Certificate of Occupancy (CO) is issued after all requirements are successfully met.